MChiragV/Lidar-SLAM-implementation/README.md

 title('Occupancy Grid Map Built Using Lidar SLAM');
 ```

-### Run exploringscansvariable.m
+### Run Exploringscansvariable.m
 This was created to compare every Lidar scan output and find pattern, for basic analysis.
-A video is created(in the all 71-plots video folder) for better analysis.
+A video is created(in the all 71 plot video folder) for better analysis.
 Note that this is done because difference between 2 scans cannot be drastic and so, are comparable.

 ## Features